 The proportional audio characteristics of the PRO Mode can be easily understood using such bench testing.
-Pass the coins across the searchcoil at distances that vary from 2 inches to 4 inches to 6 inches.
+Pass the coins across the searchcoil at distances that vary from 5 cm to 10 cm to 15 cm.
 In STD Modes, the test targets will produce a consistent, full-strength tone regardless of their distance from the coil.